 As can be seen from Figure 15-5, there are 5 SCRIPT-SEQUENCE “slots”: S1..S5, which could be coded as 5 ARRAY’s, then each sequence (array) would contain the following sub-fields:

 2-byte delay time field: deltaTIME: the length of time (in seconds) to wait AFTER executing the CMD.
+This is how long OBC should wait to allow the INMS to execute the command.

 nn-bytes of the CMD to decode and execute.
 This could be a command for the CubeSat to execute (OBC_xx), or an INMS command (SU_xx).